Opel Commodore: Commodore A (1967–1971)

 All engines for the Commodore were 12 valve, CIH straight-six engines ranging from 2.2 to 2.8 litres.
 All but one engine option had single-barrel (2.2) or double-barrel (2.5; 2.8) downdraught carburetor. in 1970 the GS/E model was introduced which as its badge implies did not utilise carburetors, the "E" meaning Einspritzung or fuel injection in English.

 Opels didn't have the reputation for performance cars in the period and they had seen the positive impact on sales for other race winning manufacturers on having performance models in their range of cars.
 Opel wanted to be in this area of the market and the results of this desire was the Commodore GS/E.

 The carburettors were ditched in favour of a Bosch D-Jetronic, Bosch's first commercially produced electronic fuel injection system.
 Bosch D-Jetronic was a very early version of multi-point EFI, the “D” stood for “drucksensorgesteuert” (pressure sensor regulated).
 Unlike later Bosch fuel injection system, the injection was direct to the cylinder instead of via the Plenum inlets, which meant the a specific cylinder head was manufactured specifically for the engine, making this model unique and expensive to produce and purchase.
 Different from older mechanical injection systems, it incorporated taking input from the pressure inside the intake manifold.
 This is known as the Air Mass Sensor or in modern terms this would be known as the MAP-sensor (manifold absolute pressure), a part that's commonly found in more modern vehicles.

 Bosch sold the patent to Japanese companies that continue to produce injection systems based on D-Jetronic.

-D-Jetronic fuel injection was installed onto the 2.5 litre engine with the modified cylinder head, increasing power by 20 bhp, making it more powerful than the larger 2.8 litre engine.
-The fuel injected engine, named 2500 E, now produced 150 hp at 5,800 rpm and 196 Nm of torque at 4,500 rpm with an unchanged compression ratio of 9.5:1.
+D-Jetronic fuel injection was installed onto the 2.5 litre engine with the modified cylinder head, increasing power by 20 PS, making it more powerful than the larger, 2.8-litre engine.
+The fuel injected engine, named 2500 E, now produced 150 PS at 5,800 rpm and 196 Nm of torque at 4,500 rpm with an unchanged compression ratio of 9.5:1.
 For comparison, the base model Porsche 911T in 1970 had 25 PS less, but was more expensive.
 The GS/E could accelerate from 0–100 km/h (62 mph) in 9.5 seconds, a similar value to the same period Porsche 911.
 It could also reach a top speed of 192 km/h.

 The GS/E Coupe model is known affectionately as the "German Charger".